-The vessel's moorings shall be strong enough to hold during all expected conditions of surge, current and weather and long enough to allow adjustment for changes in draft, drift and tide (2 CCR 2340) [3.4].
+The vessel's moorings shall be strong enough to hold during all expected environmental and passing vessel conditions (see Section 3105F), while adequately accommodating changes in draft, surge, sway, yaw and tide.

 3103F.5.2 Wind loads.
 Wind loads on a vessel, moored at a MOT, shall be determined using procedures described in this section.
-Wind loads shall be calculated for each of the load cases identified in Section 3105F.2.
+Wind speed measured at an elevation of 33 feet (10 meters) above the water surface, with duration of 30 seconds shall be used to determine the design wind speed and wind limits for moored vessels.
+If these conditions are not met, adjustment factors shall be applied per Sections 3103F.5.2.2.